Wednesday, May 20, 2009

 On Ascension Day, & daily until Whitsun Day :

-Ev. & Matt.
-Eterne Rex altissime ... ... ...
+Ev. & Matt.: Eterne Rex altissime ... ... ...
 41

 [Matt.
-(York) Hymnum canamus glorie ... ... ...
+(York): Hymnum canamus glorie ... ... ...
 42]

-Lauds Tu, Christe, nostrum gaudium ... ...
+Lauds: Tu, Christe, nostrum gaudium ... ...
 41

-Here is an mp3 file of "a Hymn for First Vespers of the Feast of the Ascension of our Lord", from the Lutheran Liturgical Prayer Brotherhood.
 This hymn in English is "O Eternal Monarch"; in Latin, it's Eterne Rex altissime.
-You can find the Latin words to this hymn, and some interesting facts about it, on page 157 of Britt's Hymns of the Breviary and Missal (a large PDF file), and the English ones on page 43 of The Hymner: Containing Translations of the Hymns from the Sarum Breviary, at Google Books.
-This was originally, apparently, a Matins hymn.
+You can find the Latin words to this hymn, and more about it, on page 157 of Britt's Hymns of the Breviary and Missal (a large PDF file), and the English ones on page 43 of The Hymner: Containing Translations of the Hymns from the Sarum Breviary, at Google Books.

 Eternal Monarch, King most high,